-Special interest groups may be created by the Executive Board in response to a petition endorsed by ten or more members in good standing of the Association.
+Special interest groups may be created by the Executive Board in response to a petition endorsed by ten or more members of the Association in good standing.
 The petition shall state the aims of the proposed group.

 A special interest group informally in existence at the time these bylaws are adopted shall have two years from the date of their approval to submit a petition endorsed by ten or more members in good standing of the Association to obtain formal status.
 Failure to do so shall result in the dissolution of the special interest group.

 Each special interest group formally established by the Executive Board shall report to it annually.
 Failure to report at two consecutive annual general meetings shall result in the automatic dissolution of the special interest group.
 A special interest group may also be dissolved by the Executive Board in response to a petition requesting dissolution, endorsed by two thirds or more of the voting members of the special interest group.